The best keyboard cleaner is essential whether you're eating at your desk or just playing games in your spare time.

-Whether you own one of the best wireless keyboards or the latest and best gaming keyboard, there are multiple different methods of keeping your keyboard clean, including using cotton buds and isopropyl alcohol, cleaning gum, canned air (for this, you'll want to look at our list of the best compressed air for PCs), or just a simple keyboard brush to get rid of any unwanted dust and crumbs.
+Whether you own one of the best wireless keyboards or the latest and best gaming keyboard, there are multiple different methods of keeping your hardware clean to consider.
+These include using cotton buds and isopropyl alcohol, cleaning gum, canned air (for this, you'll want to look at our list of the best compressed air for PCs), or just a simple brush to get rid of any unwanted dust and crumbs.

-Each one of them has its own merits, and depending on how much of a deep clean you want to undertake, different options will prove best, which we'll get into in due course.
-Keyboard brushes, for instance, may be best for removing simple dirt and dust, whilst cleaning gum may offer you a deeper clean.
+Each one of them has its own merits, and depending on how much of a deep clean you want to undertake, different options will prove best, which is why putting together a list such as this isn't as straightforward as you might think.

-With all this in mind, we’ve selected these cleaning options based on our research into their specs, features, general reviews, and other general points that we think make them worth considering.
-Plus, we’ve answered some of your most frequently asked questions so you can pick the best option for your needs.
+Therefore, we’ve selected a multitude of different cleaning utensils based on their features, general reviews, and prices to cover all bases.
+Plus, we’ve answered some of your most frequently asked questions to help you pick the best option for your needs.
 Before that though, let's dive into our top picks!

 - MECO Rechargeable Mini Keyboard Vacuum